ZBar/ZBar/iphone/doc/install.rst

 using this SDK:

 * Mac OS X >= 10.6.x (Snow Leopard)
-* Xcode >= 3.2.3
+* Xcode >= 4.5.1
 * iPhone SDK >= 4.0
-* An iPhone 3GS or iPhone 4
+* An iPhone 3GS, iPhone 4 or newer iOS device with an auto-focus camera
-* iOS >= 3.1 running on the device (>= 4.0 is preferred)
+* iOS >= 4.0 running on the device

 .. warning::

-   *Only* the iPhone 3GS and iPhone 4 are supported, as they have a camera with auto-focus.
+   *Only* the iPhone 3GS, iPhone 4 and newer models are supported, as they have a camera with auto-focus.
+The iPad 2 and iPad 3 will also work, *iff* the barcode is printed large enough to achieve good focus.
 The ZBar library does not support the iPhone 3G and is unlikely to ever support it.

 Downloading